-- i.
-Ensure that bins for mixture storage are insulated and have a working seal, top and bottom, to prevent outside air infiltration and to maintain an inert atmosphere during storage. - Bins not intended as storage bins may be used as surge bins to hold hot mixtures for part of the working day.
-However, empty these surge bins completely at the end of the working day. - j.
-Ensure that surge and storage bins can retain a predetermined minimum level of mixture in the bin when the trucks are loaded. - k.
-Ensure that surge and storage systems do not contribute to mix segregation, lumpiness, or stiffness.

-60. Controls for Dust Collector Fines
+- a.
+Ensure bins for mixture storage are insulated and have a working seal, top and bottom, to prevent outside air infiltration and to maintain an inert atmosphere during storage.
+Bins not intended as storage bins may be used as surge bins to hold hot mixtures for part of the working day.
+However, empty these surge bins completely at the end of the working day. - b.
+Ensure surge and storage bins can retain a predetermined minimum level of mixture in the bin when the trucks are loaded. - c.
+Ensure surge and storage systems do not contribute to mix segregation, lumpiness, drain-down, or stiffness. - d.
+Ensure the scale mechanism or device manufacture, installation, performance, and operation meets the requirements in Subsection 109.01"Measurement and Quantities". - 4.
+Controls for Dust Collector Fines